ashfarhangi/Deep-RL-Self-Driving-Robot/README.md

  2. gazebo_worlds package.
 If you do not have the package, install it before you continue.
 ## Simulation of real environment:
+The rosdep command line too enables you to easily install system dependencies for the source you want to compile and is required to run some core components in ROS.
+$ sudo rosdep init
+$ rosdep update

-Step 1: Install gazebo_worlds package.
+Install gazebo_worlds package.
-Step 2: For checking the model, you will only have to start the .launch file using the following command:
+For checking the model, you will only have to start the .launch file using the following command:

 $ roslaunch gazebo_ros racetrack.launch